levincent51/BigBrain/README.md

 Note you will not be penalized if your work has the potential to be taken without your consent or knowledge.

 **PLEASE NOTE: To ensure the originality of your work, we are requiring that you regularly commit your work to git throughout the weeks this assignment has been released.
-Regular and small commits and critical.
-Failures to commit regularly (or at minimum, failures to commit in small chunks) may result in allegations of plagiarism**
+Regular and small commits (essentially at least once a day that you work on the assignment) are critical.
+Failures to commit regularly (or at minimum, failures to commit in small chunks) may result in allegations of plagiarism.**

 ## 8. Submission